erik777/kubernetes-nfs-server/README.md

 As of 1.6, Kubernetes lacks help in this area.

 You can use your provider, such as GKE, to resize the volume.

-You'll likely have to shell into the nfs-server container and do a resize2fs, which can be installed with "yum install e2fsprogs".
+You'll likely have to follow that up by shelling into the nfs-server container and do a resize2fs to resize the file system, which can be installed with "yum install e2fsprogs".
+Use "df -h" to identify the device mounted at /exports.

 This does not update the PersistentVolumeClaim (PVC).
-While you can update the YAML you use to create the PVC, in Kubernetes 1.6, you cannot change the capacity of a bound PVC.
+While you can update the YAML you use to create the PVC for the next time you use it, in Kubernetes 1.6, you cannot change the capacity of a bound PVC.
 Deleting and re-creating the PVC will destroy the PV, so it is not a practical option.

 ## Known Issues